erasmus-without-paper/ewp-specs-api-iias/README.md

    copy which is **currently in use** by the HEI which is serving the API.

-### Where are the fact sheets?
+### Fact sheet information

-If you compare our IIA XSDs to EUC IIA templates, you may notice that many fields seem to be missing in our XSDs.
-This is because we have decided to include many fields in the [Institutions API][institutions-api] instead.
+If you compare our IIA XSDs to  [the official IIA template](resources) from the European Commission, you may notice that many fields seem to be missing in our XSDs.
+This is because we have decided to include many fields in the [Institutions API][institutions-api] and [Factsheet API][factsheet-api] instead.

-We *tried* to follow the following rules:
+Based on the 21-29 template we follow the following rules:

- * We were aiming for IIAs API to describe only such data, which "belongs to" (and is often stored by) *all* IIA partners, whereas Institutions API and Organizational Units API describe data which "belongs to" a *single* partner only (and other partners often don't really need to store it).

- * Data which is public, and can be changed without signing the IIA again, has been made part of the Institutions API (and - in some cases - Organizational Units API).
-Data which is not necessarily public, and which can be changed only after the IIA is signed again, has been made part of the IIAs API.
+ * General information that is part of Higher Education Institutions’ profile and made publicly available to students is part of the Institutions API (and - in some cases - Organizational Units API) and Factsheet API.

-As you can see, these are NOT very strict nor explicit rules.
-And also, we did not necessarily follow them to the letter.
-As a result, sometimes it might not be obvious where a particular piece of data can be found, but - once you get to know the model - all should gradually become clear.
+   The general information can be updated without formal approval of the partner.

+ * Data on the terms of agreement that needs to be approved by both partners is part of this API.
+The approval is done in the [IIAs Approval API][iias-approval-api].

 Security
 --------

 This version of this API uses [standard EWP Authentication and Security, Version 2][sec-v2].
 Server implementers choose which security methods they support by declaring them in their Manifest API entry.

 Endpoints to be implemented